• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 • When can the market expect South Erregulla gas resources to come online?

-• Reviewing the conclusions of Western Australian’s inquiry into decarbonisation
+• Reviewing the conclusions of Western Australia’s inquiry into decarbonisation

 Speaker Speakers